 The 4 main steps to consider when performing an Arc Flash Risk Assessment.

 - Estimating the Severity

 - Determining the Protective Measures

-While teaching a group of electrical workers why one task is considered an arc flash risk and another task is not (even while performed on the same equipment under the same environmental conditions) we came to the realization that there is one key factor in arc flash risk assessment…
+While teaching a group of electrical workers why one task is considered an arc flash risk and another task is not (even while performed on the same equipment under the same environmental conditions) we came to the realisation that there is one key factor in arc flash risk assessment…

 If you can determine the likelihood of an Arc Flash happening, then your risk assessment is 99% complete.

-Let us take you through the steps of risk assessment (while keeping arc flash in mind) and it should be clear to you that the only step that really counts is the likelihood step.
+Let us take you through the steps of risk assessment (while keeping Arc Flash in mind) and it should be clear to you that the only step that really counts is the likelihood step.

 1. Identify the hazards